GridTools/gridtools/docs_src/manuals/glossary/glossary.rst

     arguments.
 See section :ref:`placeholders`.

   Software-Managed Cache
-    User-defined caching of fields during a :term:`Multi-Stage Computation`.
+    User-defined caching of fields during a :term:`Multi-Stage Computation`, which has a :ref:`cache-policy` and a :ref:`cache-type`.
     See section :ref:`caches`.

   Stage